 This case study is based on the 2016 Responsibility Report by the LEGO Group published on the Global Reporting Initiative Sustainability Disclosure Database that can be found at this link.
 Through all case studies we aim to demonstrate what CSR/ sustainability reporting done responsibly means.
 Essentially, it means: a) identifying a company’s most important impacts on the environment, economy and society, and b) measuring, managing and changing.

 With 131 LEGO Brand Retail Stores and sales offices in 37 countries, the LEGO Group is the world’s largest toy company.
 Operating ethically is, thus, a top priority.
-In order to ensure it is operating with integrity the LEGO Group took action to:
+In order to promote integrity in its operations the LEGO Group took action to:

-- ensure compliance through the Corporate Compliance Board
+- promote compliance through the Corporate Compliance Board

 - provide ethics training